Sergei Winogradsky

 His research on nitrifying bacteria would report the first known form of chemoautotrophy, showing how a lithotroph fixes carbon dioxide (CO2) to make organic compounds.

-He is best known in school science as the inventor of the Winogradsky Column technique for the study of sediment microbes.
+He is best known in school science as the inventor of the Winogradsky column technique for the study of sediment microbes.

 Biography

-Winogradsky was born in Kyiv (then in the Russian Empire) to a family of wealthy lawyers.
-Among his paternal ancestors were Cossack atamans or hetmans (in Ukrainian), and on the maternal side - the hetman family Skoropadsky.
-In this early stage of his life, Winogradsky was "strictly devoted to the orthodox faith", though he later became irreligious.
+Winogradsky was born in Kiev, Russian Empire to a family of wealthy lawyers.
+Among his paternal ancestors were Cossack atamans, and on the maternal side he was linked to the Skoropadsky family.
+In his youth Winogradsky was "strictly devoted to the Orthodox faith", though he later became irreligious.

-After graduating from the 2nd Kyiv Gymnasium in 1873, he began studying law, but he entered the Imperial Conservatoire of Music in St Petersburg in 1875 to study piano.
-However, after two years of music training, he entered the University of Saint Petersburg in 1877 to study chemistry under Nikolai Menshutkin and botany under Andrei Sergeevich Famintzin.

-He received a diploma in 1881 and stayed at the St. Petersburg University for a degree of Master of Science in botany in 1884.
-In 1885, he began work at the University of Strasbourg under the renowned botanist Anton de Bary; Winogradsky became renowned for his work on sulfur bacteria.
+After graduating from the 2nd Kiev Gymnasium in 1873, he began studying law, but he entered the Imperial Conservatoire of Music in Saint Petersburg in 1875 to study piano.
+However, after two years of music training, he entered the Saint Petersburg Imperial University in 1877 to study chemistry under Nikolai Menshutkin and botany under Andrei Famintsyn, receiving his degree in 1881 and staying on for a master's in botany, which he received in 1884.
+In 1885, he moved to the University of Straßburg to work under the renowned botanist Anton de Bary, subsequently becoming renowned for his work on sulfur bacteria.

-In 1888, he relocated to Zurich, where he began investigation into the process of nitrification, identifying the genera Nitrosomonas and Nitrosococcus, which oxidizes ammonium to nitrite, and Nitrobacter, which oxidizes nitrite to nitrate.
+In 1888, after de Bary's death, he relocated to Zürich, where he began investigation into the process of nitrification, identifying the genera Nitrosomonas and Nitrosococcus, which oxidizes ammonium to nitrite, and Nitrobacter, which oxidizes nitrite to nitrate.

-He returned to St. Petersburg for the period 1891–1905, and headed the division of general microbiology of the Institute of Experimental Medicine.
+He returned to St. Petersburg for the period 1891–1905, obtaining his doctoral degree in 1902 and from then on heading the division of general microbiology of the Institute of Experimental Medicine.
 During this period, he identified the obligate anaerobe Clostridium pasteurianum, which is capable of fixing atmospheric nitrogen.
-In St. Petersburg, he trained his only student and assistant Vasily Omelianski which popularized Winogradskys concepts and methodology in the Soviet Union during the next decades.
+In St. Petersburg he trained Vasily Omelianski, who popularized Winogradskys concepts and methodology in the Soviet Union during the next decades.